SunStarSys/www/content/essays/devops.md

 consequent backlog.

-One of the major throwback lessons of 2020 is that there is such a thing as being *too lean*, at least when it comes to staffing (hardware is another story).
+One of the major throwback lessons of 2020 is that there is such a thing as being *too lean*, at least when it comes to devops staffing (hardware is another story).
 Capacity planning for a rainy day, either with "excess" staff or cross-training initiatives, not only keeps the doctor away, but is actually **mission critical**.